Little Sprouts (Older Toddlers)

 Skill Development

-In the Little Sprouts classroom we are building on the skills introduced in the Seedlings group and extending them.
+In Little Sprouts, we build on the foundations from the Seedlings class by gently introducing new opportunities for exploration, learning, and growing independence.
+Our approach is rooted in play, connection, and hands-on discovery.
 Some of the skills Little Sprouts are focusing on include:

 Independence